Building the bracket

 Step four: Bracketing

 The seed list reflects the sequential order with which teams will be placed in the bracket.
 Once finalized, the seed list remains unchanged while the bracket is assembled.
 A top priority for the committee is to achieve reasonable competitive balance in each region of the bracket.
 This is accomplished by adding up the true seed number for the 16 teams that comprise the top four teams in each of the four regions.
 The committee will then go through the seed list, placing all teams by seed starting with the four No. 1 seeds, through the No. 4 seeds (which make up the top 16 teams on the seed list), and place those geographically by region while using the principles and procedures for bracketing.
-Then the committee will go back and assign those top 16 teams to the closest geographical site hosting second- and third-round games, and from there assign all 68 teams based on the principles.
+Then the committee will go back and assign those top 16 teams to the closest geographical site hosting first- and second-round games, and from there assign all 68 teams based on the principles.